Connect with others who understand.

 Written by Kelly Crumrin

 Heart disease can usually be diagnosed quickly once testing begins.
-Early on, heart disease symptoms can be mild and may be easily confused with other conditions or signs of aging.
-Many people do not realize they have heart disease until they have a heart attack.
+Early on, heart disease symptoms can be mild and easily confused with other conditions or with signs of aging.
+Many people don’t realize they have heart disease until they have a heart attack.

-In the U.S., the average age at first heart attack is about 65 for men and 72 for women.
+According to Harvard Health Publishing, in the U.S., the average age at first heart attack is about 65 for men and 72 for women.
 Between 4 percent and 10 percent of heart attacks strike people — mostly men — younger than 45.
-Read more about risk factors for heart disease.

 How Is Heart Disease Diagnosed?

-Heart disease is diagnosed on the basis of symptoms you relate to your doctor and signs your doctor finds during an exam.
+Heart disease is diagnosed based on symptoms you share with your doctor and signs your doctor finds during an exam.
 Doctors also use many tests to diagnose or confirm the presence of heart disease.
-Some tests may be repeated several times to get an accurate idea of how and why the heart is not functioning correctly.
+Some tests may be repeated several times to get an accurate idea of how and why the heart isn’t functioning correctly.

-The EKG is an important test for diagnosing heart disease.
-EKGs are painless, quick, and inexpensive to perform.
-An EKG monitors the heartbeat using patches that attach to the skin.
-A standard EKG uses 12 different patches with electrodes attached to leads.
-The leads go to a machine that senses electrical impulses in the heart and records the pattern of heartbeats.
-The results of an EKG test can indicate many different types of heart disease, including arrhythmia and whether a person has had a recent heart attack.
+An electrocardiogram (ECG, also sometimes abbreviated as EKG) is an important test for diagnosing heart disease.
+ECGs are painless, quick, and inexpensive to perform.
+An ECG monitors the heartbeat using patches that attach to the skin.
+A standard ECG records 12 leads attached to 10 electrodes.
+The machine senses electrical impulses in the heart and records the pattern of heartbeats.
+The results of an ECG test can indicate many different types of heart disease, including arrhythmia (abnormal heart rhythm), and whether a person has had a recent heart attack.

-An EKG may be performed during a stress test, during which you exercise to raise your heart rate.
-A Holter monitor is a portable EKG device that is worn for an extended period, usually between 24 and 72 hours.
-An event monitor uses EKG technology, but records only a few minutes at a time when it is triggered.
-Event monitors can be worn as long as 30 days.
+An ECG may be performed during a stress test, during which you exercise to raise your heart rate.
+A Holter monitor is a portable ECG device that you wear for an extended period, usually between 24 and 48 hours.
+An event monitor uses ECG technology but records only when triggered, capturing a few minutes at a time.
+Event monitors can be worn for up to 30 days.

 Imaging Tests

 Imaging tests help doctors visualize and diagnose problems with the structure of the heart, such as heart valve disease.
 Imaging tests are painless and noninvasive.
-Imaging tests used to diagnose heart disease include computerized tomography (CT), magnetic resonance imaging (MRI), and echocardiogram (or echo), which uses ultrasound.
+Imaging tests used to diagnose heart disease include CT scans, MRIs, and echocardiograms (or echos), which use ultrasound.

 Cardiac Catheterization